drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DRUPAL_SITE_NAME`

-Drupal site name (used only when installing from profile).
+Drupal site name.<br />Used only when installing from profile.

-Default value: `YOURSITE`
+Default value: `DREVOPS_PROJECT`

 Defined in: `.env`